-So how much do I make on Airbnb?
+So, how much do I make on Airbnb?
 Typically, I charge $40-$50 a night with a $25 cleaning fee, which nets me approximately $1,000 a month after expenses.
-That does not include any additional tax write-offs, which is a subject for another person at another time.
+That does not include any additional tax write-offs, which is a subject for another post at another time.

 The amount you can charge will vary based on your location and the amenities you offer.
 I live about 1.5 miles outside of downtown Denver and offer the essentials—a comfortable place to sleep with clean sheets, towels, and coffee.

-Now that you see how I make an additional $1,000 per month in housing, where does the other $500 come from?
+Now that you see how I made an additional $1,000 per month in housing, where did the other $500 come from?

 You guessed it!
 My car.